Car Insurance Glass Coverage: Windshield Replacement & Repair Costs

 Worth Adding Full Glass Coverage Possibly Strongly recommended

+As of 2025, 35.6% of all collision repair estimates now require ADAS recalibration — up from 26.9% just a year prior — and analysts project this figure will approach 50% by 2026 as newer ADAS-equipped vehicles make up a larger share of the road.
 This is one of the strongest arguments for adding a full glass endorsement if your vehicle has ADAS features.
-A few dollars a month that eliminates a $1,500 deductible-subject claim is a much easier math problem.
+A few dollars a month that eliminates a $1,000+ deductible-subject claim is a much easier math problem.
+You can explore how ADAS technology affects your insurance rates and claims in more detail.

 Check Your Vehicle Before Filing

 If your car was manufactured after 2018, check whether your windshield contains ADAS sensors before your next glass claim.
-Many drivers don't realize their replacement cost is 3–5x higher than they expect — and that full glass coverage could save them $1,000+ in a single claim.
+Many drivers don't realize their replacement cost is 2–3x higher than a standard windshield — and that full glass coverage could save them $500–$1,400+ in a single claim.

 Compare Car Insurance Rates in Ohio